Leonard Bahr: Murals

 Bahr painted murals for the Public Works of Art Project (1933–34).
-In 1934 he made the mural of Mary Caroll (Polly) Caton, daughter of lawyer, statesman and Contintental Congress representative Charles Carroll.
+In 1934 he made the mural of Mary Caroll (Polly) Caton, daughter of lawyer, statesman and Continental Congress representative Charles Carroll.
 The mural entitled Arrival of Mary Carroll Caton at Castle Thunder was made for the Catonsville High School library.
 In it, she arrived at the Caton Manor Estate, which was her father's gift to her when she married Richard Caton.
 It is "presumedly" her husband who greeted her as she exited the carriage.
 The high school was renovated in the 1960s and the mural was lost in the process.
 The same year, he made Slaves Rolling Hogsheads of Tobacco Down a Road for the school's library.
 In it, slaves are rolling casks of tobacco to Elkridge Landing on Rolling Road.
 Historically slaves rolled the tobacco hogsheads from farms to the Elkridge Landing seaport on the Patapsco River where they would be shipped.
 A preliminary drawing for the library murals is held at the Smithsonian.
 He made two more murals for the Baltimore Municipal Aquarium at Druid Hill Park.